predict-idlab/RR-GCN/experiments/README.md

 # Steps to reproduce paper results
 ## Prerequisites
 For these scripts to work, the RR-GCN package needs to be installed (`pip install -e .` in the parent directory) and this directory needs to be the working directory.
+Note that node classification results will only exactly match those reported in the paper as CatBoost on CPU and GPU produce different results.

 1. Make sure `git-lfs` is installed and working on your machine
 2. Edit [`dataset_root.py`](dataset_root.py) and set `root` equal to a path where datasets can be downloaded